micro/services/evchargers/README.md

-Find electric vehicle chargers wherever you go
+Find electric vehicle (EV) chargers wherever you go

-# Evchargers Service
+# EV Chargers Service

-This is the EV chargers API.
+This is the E(lectric) V(ehicle) chargers API.
 Search for EV chargers using
 - location and distance
 - bounding box